 All colors considered, its best to reach out and speak with one of our expert memorial designers for more details of weekly stock and how long custom pieces will take to get here.

 Memorial park bench headstones are a unique but timeless way to honor your loved ones.
 This style of memorial can be utilized in a huge variety of ways.
 As seen with the Gibson family bench memorial, the family choose to allow the bench to rest at the very “head” of the double family estate plot they have.
 Almost acting as a hearth, their traditional bench memorial rises over the companion gravestone already in place.
 The bench is centered implying room for more of the family to be buried alongside the first companion flat grave marker.

-Custom Cemetery Bench Monuments are kind of the Hybrid of both a Bench Monument and an Upright Headstone.
+Custom cemetery bench monuments are the hybrid of both a bench monument and an upright headstone.
 The product is a beautiful and unique granite memorial with one side of the bench built into the face or side of the upright memorial.

 All set atop the concrete foundation, this custom bench memorial also doubles as a cremation bench memorial housing the remains of the family members in either of the legs.

-Click here to learn more about Custom Cemetery Bench Monuments.
+Click here to see more Custom Cemetery Bench Monuments.

-With such a unique memorial also comes a unique placement. specifically for the example, Jane’s Bench was set in the family garden at their family home.
+With such a unique memorial comes a unique placement.
+Specifically for our example, Jane’s bench was set in the family garden at their family home.
 To learn more about Bench Grave Markers click here.

-The choice of granite color and the amount of engraving work needed both factors into the cost of our granite memorial benches.
+The choice of granite color and the amount of engraving work needed factor into the cost of our granite memorial benches.

 Requesting a proposal from our expert designers will get you the quickest quote possible.
-Our memorialists have crafted many life stories in beautiful bronze and cannot wait to begin casting the story of your loved one.
+Our memorialists have crafted many life stories into stunning benches and cannot wait to begin casting the story of your loved one.